Ernest Thompson Seton: Legacy

 The diagrams of ducks inspired Roger Tory Peterson's idea for a field guide.

 The Philmont Scout Ranch houses the Seton Memorial Library and Museum.
 Seton Castle in Santa Fe, built by Seton as his last residence, housed many of his other items.
 Seton Castle burned down in 2005 during an attempt at restoration, but all the artwork, manuscripts, books, etc., had been removed to storage before renovation was to have begun.

 The Academy for the Love of Learning, an educational organization in Santa Fe, acquired Seton Castle and its contents in 2003.
 The new Academy Center that opened in 2011 includes a gallery and archives featuring artwork and other materials as part of its Seton Legacy Project.
 The Seton Legacy Project organized a major exhibition on Seton opening at the New Mexico History Museum on May 23, 2010, the catalog published as Ernest Thompson Seton: The Life and Legacy of an Artist and Conservationist by David L. Witt.

 Roger Tory Peterson drew inspiration for his field guide from the simple diagram of ducks that Seton included in Two Little Savages.

-Seton is honored by the Ernest Thompson Seton Scout Reservation in Greenwich, Connecticut, and with the E.T.
+Seton is honored by the Ernest Thompson Seton Scout Reservation in Greenwich, Connecticut, the Seton Centre in Carberry, Manitoba, and with the E.T.
 Seton Park in Toronto, Ontario.
-Obtained in the early 1960's as the site of the future Metro Toronto Zoo, the land was later used to establish parkland and home to the Ontario Science Centre.
+Obtained in the early 1960s as the site of the future Metro Toronto Zoo, the land was later used to establish parkland and home to the Ontario Science Centre.
 A plaque is found on the front wall of 6 Aberdeen Avenue in Toronto, where Seton had lived as a child.